Coventry City Council's Story

-Having the right stakeholders and partners invested in achieving smart local energy system is paramount to unlocking exponential benefits that are driven by the value of flexibility in a local system.
+Having the right stakeholders and partners invested in achieving a smart local energy system is paramount to unlocking exponential benefits that are driven by the value of flexibility in a local system.

 The aim is that the creation of a new body will support the coordination of all the energy vectors at a local level to achieve our goal.
-Thus significantly reducing the cost of achieving net zero for the consumers and ensure that no one is left behind.
+Thus significantly reducing the cost of achieving net zero for the consumers and ensuring that no one is left behind.

-The last but probably one of the most critical points to the project is in the potential for investment of SLES.
+The last but probably one of the most critical points to the project is the potential for investment of SLES.
 We have to find a way to de risk the market in order to bring forward investment ahead of need.
 Not only in our infrastructure, but investment in to skills and capability to enable these new technologies to be implemented and nurtured, and only then can we fully realise our net zero goals.

 Look at the time scales to see what really is deliverable and where the dependencies are in a project.
 Keep revisiting your objective and make sure you are staying on track of the project.
 Understand what your funders want, and how to move to the next stage.
 Build in contingency.
-It's difficult to know what may crop up so over estimate your timings and budget as things always take a bit longer or cost more than anticipated.
+It's difficult to know what may crop up so overestimate your timings and budget as things always take a bit longer or cost more than anticipated.
 Build in dissemination to the project - understand the key messages and learnings from the project and share them with the world.